 When Is the Best Time

 Kiyomizu-dera Temple is usually swarmed with tourists.
+The best time to visit the temple is early in the morning during mid-week.
 Sometimes it even becomes difficult to move around.
 To beat the crowds you need to:

 - Avoid weekends, go mid-week.